NRLC Logo

 Through extensive training, apprenticeship programs and more, freight rail extends opportunities to everyone from recent high school graduates to those with professional degrees

-With dozens of local and national agreements already ratified or pending, the 2025 bargaining round is off to a strong start.
-Explore the latest status of negotiations and see how railroads are working with unions to deliver benefits for freight rail employees.
+With all national agreements ratified, the 2025 bargaining round is complete.
+Explore the agreements and learn how railroads worked together with unions to deliver benefits for freight rail employees.

 Latest News